-Interaction with Instructor: The instructor will communicate with students through the e-mail and the Announcements tool on eLearning.
+Interaction with Instructor:

+The instructor will communicate with students through the e-mail and the Announcements tool on eLearning.

 Students may send personal concerns or questions to the instructor using UTD e-mail address provided.
-The instructor will reply to student emails within 3 working days under normal circumstances.
+The instructor will reply to student e-mails within 3 working days under normal circumstances.
 Students need to use their UTD account e-mail to receive an answer.
-Please, do not use eLearning e-mail to contact the instructor.